Blog / Best EPPP Prep Programs Compared (2026 Update): AATBS, PsychPrep, PrepJet, TSM & thePsychology.ai

 • Static study plans.
 The plan you get on day one is the plan you follow through the end.
 It doesn't adapt to your strengths and weaknesses.
 If you're already solid on biological bases but struggling with social psychology, AATBS doesn't adjust.
 You study everything at the same pace regardless.

 • The price.
-At $999 for the basic package and up to $1,649 for the premium tier, AATBS is one of the most expensive options.
+At $1,099 for self-study up to $1,349 for the live online package (both 6-month access), AATBS is one of the most expensive options.
 For postdocs making $40-50K (if you're lucky), that's a real financial hit.

 • The UX feels dated.
 The platform interface hasn't kept pace with modern learning tools.
 It works, but it doesn't feel good to use.
 When you're spending 200+ hours on a platform, the user experience matters more than people think.